drybell/RobulaPython/README.md

 # How to Run:

-All the important scripts are found within the `scripts` folder. `cd scripts` after cloning this repo to run some commands We highlight the most used tools below.
+All the important scripts are found within the `scripts` folder. `cd scripts` after cloning this repo to run some commands.

+We highlight the most used tools below.

 ### Pass in a URL and Keyword and print results to screen (BETA)